MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 Event_Reg_SetValue
 ```

-    Depending on the current data collection, you could receive many rows.
+19. Depending on the current data collection, you could receive many rows.
 This is expected.
 Our next task is to filter to our specific scenario.

-19. Run the following KQL Statement:
+Run the following KQL Statement to return our specific record that we can now review to see what we can change to identify rows:

 ```KQL
 Event_Reg_SetValue | search "startup.bat"
 ```

-    This returns our specific record that we can now review the data to see what we can change to identify rows.

 20. From our Threat Intelligence, we know that the Threat Actor is using reg.exe to add the registry key.
 The directory is c:\temp.
 The startup.bat can be a different name.
 Run the following script